Nikon Coolpix L820 vs Fujifilm FinePix SL1000

 525 mm longer maximum focal length.
 A longer maximum focal length allows you to focus in on a small part of a scene, and offers a narrower angle of view than shorter focal lengths.

-Measurably longer exposure time
+Distinctly longer exposure time

 26 s longer exposure time.
 When the camera shutter is open for a long time, more light is absorbed by the sensor.
 You can use this slow shutter speed to produce vivid night time photography, or capture the trajectory of moving objects such as motorway traffic.